evident0/cutePy-compiler/README.md

 1. Run the ``main.py`` using python 3.10 and above is recommended:
 ``python3 main.py path_to_test_program\test_program_name.cpy``
 2. The result can be found inside final_code_output.
-Additionally the intermidiate code is saved in a file on the same path as the cutePy file
+Additionally the intermidiate code is saved in a file on the same path as the .cpy file